AhmarBaig/CRUD-App-Backend/README.md

-# CRUD Application - Backend
+# 📱 CRUD Application - Backend
 This is a simple CRUD application using JavaScript, NodeJS, Express and MongoDB.
 It is essentially the MERN stack without the "R".

-# Overview
+# ℹ️ Overview
 The CRUD application is an API that uses a NodeJS backend to connect to the data stored within a MongoDB database, and uses Express for routing.

 The program is organized into multiple folders.